A Macroeconomic Model of Central Bank Digital Currency

 Issue Date

 We develop a quantitative New Keynesian DSGE model with monopolistic banks to study the macroeconomic effects of introducing a central bank digital currency (CBDC).
-Households benefit from an expansion of liquidity services and higher deposit rates as bank deposit market power is curtailed, while bank profitability and lending decline.
-We assess this trade-off for a wide range of economies that differ in their level of interest rates.
-We find substantial welfare gains from introducing a CBDC with an optimal rate that can be approximated by a simple rule of thumb: the maximum between 0% and the policy rate minus 1%.
+Households benefit from an expansion of liquidity services and higher deposit rates as bank deposit market power is curtailed, while bank profits and lending decline.
+We quantify this trade-off across economies that differ in their level of interest rates.
+We find substantial welfare gains from introducing a CBDC with an optimal rate that can be approximated by a simple rule of thumb: the maximum of 0% and the policy rate minus 1%.